fxn/z85/README.md

 Z85 as such is provided by the methods `encode`/`decode`:

 ```
-# USE THESE ONLY IF YOU KNOW WHAT YOU ARE DOING
+# USE THESE ONLY IF YOU KNOW WHAT YOU ARE DOING.

 > binary = "\x86\x4F\xD2\x6F\xB5\x59\xF7\x5B".force_encoding(Encoding::BINARY)
 => "\x86O\xD2o\xB5Y\xF7["
 > encoded = Z85.encode(binary)
 => "HelloWorld"
 > Z85.decode(encoded)
 => "\x86O\xD2o\xB5Y\xF7["

-# USE THESE ONLY IF YOU KNOW WHAT YOU ARE DOING
+# USE THESE ONLY IF YOU KNOW WHAT YOU ARE DOING.
 ```

 However, Z85 requires binaries to have a number of bytes which is a multiple of 4.
 Arbitrary binaries may not satisfy that.